yamitarek/silk/README.md

 *Faust* can be compiled in a wide variety of objects, such as plugins, standalone apps, or smartphone apps.

-The first part of this paper talks about the *Faust* code of our synthesizer.
+The first part of this readme talks about the *Faust* code of our synthesizer.
 Afterward, the workflow for obtaining a plugin from there is presented.